Rohozhnyi-Illia/Task-Master/README.md

 npm run build # production build
 ```

-“Edit this file to switch between local and deployed backend.”
 Open src/services/api.js and set the backend URL
+Edit this file to switch between local and deployed backend.

 ```js
 // Use deployed backend